 Misconception About the Moroccan Flag Being the National Flag of the Moors

 In order to overstand this section, you must first get an overstanding of the difference between a kingdom and an empire.
 This is a source of confusion for many Moors.
-The kingdom of Morocco sits on the northwestern corner of Africa.
-All of the lands and countries that Morocco invaded and conqured became part of the Moroccan empire.
+The kingdom of Morocco sits on the northwestern corner of Africa and is a member of the Moroccan Empire, just like the United States of America.
+Morocco is a country, while the Moroccan Empire was the global presence of the Moroccan people.
+The people here were part of the empire, but they were not from the country of Morocco.

 In 1912, when the Sultan surrendered to France, the star was removed from Morocco's flag, and that was the end of the Moroccan empire.
 The removal of the star was to symbolize France's occupation of Morocco.
 However, Morocco did not cease to be a globally recognized nation and country.
 Later, Spain took Morocco from France.
 Today, France and Spain still possess pieces of the Moroccan empire.
 In other words, Morocco was under a French and Spanish Protectorate before it got free in 1956.